Cardiothoracic Surgery Fellowship

-There are two residents at each year of the residency, for a total of six residents.
-Each year, two residents finish the program.
-The residents receive full training in adult and pediatric cardiovascular and thoracic surgery.
+The fellowship in Cardiothoracic Surgery at the University of Minnesota received initial ACGME-accreditation in 1988 and is a three-year training program.
+There are two fellows at each year of the fellowship, for a total of six fellows.
+Each year, two fellows finish the program.
+The fellows receive full training in adult and pediatric cardiovascular and thoracic surgery.
 This position offers vast operative experience in complex adult cardiac surgery, thoracic and minimally invasive thoracic surgery, heart failure intervention, ventricular assist devices, thoracic transplantation, endovascular stenting procedures, and congenital heart surgery.

-The resident is the primary surgeon on approximately 80% of all surgical procedures with guided responsibility.
+The fellow is the primary surgeon on approximately 80% of all surgical procedures with guided responsibility.
 The program is designed and has the volume to support tracking.
-Both cardiothoracic and thoracic track options are available and are tailored to fit the career needs of each resident.
+Both cardiothoracic and thoracic track options are available and are tailored to fit the career needs of each fellow.

 Fellow Perspective - Elan Burton, MD